-The Tutoring Center provides a wide range of academic services, including tutoring by appointment, evening walk-in tutoring, test review sessions, study groups, and writing assistance with papers at any point in the writing process, as well as lab reports and projects.
-ESOL computer programs are also available to students that allow practice with vocabulary, pronunciation, and grammar.
+The Tutoring Center provides a wide range of academic services, including tutoring by appointment; evening and afternoon walk-in tutoring; test review sessions; study groups; and writing assistance with papers at any point in the writing process, as well as lab reports and projects.
+ESOL computer programs are available to students to practice vocabulary, pronunciation, and grammar.
 All tutoring services are free of charge and there is no limit on the number of hours tutoring can be accessed.
 It is available for most courses and to any student hoping to do better in terms of grades or comprehension of content.